WGBH-MLA/ov-deploy/docs/deploy.md

 - **Push** the Docker images to Dockerhub.
 - **Update** the workloads in Kubernetes to use the updated Docker images.

+The [./deploy](#deploy) script is the simplest way to create and deploy an image, and should work in most cases.

 ### Scenario #1: Redeploy an `ov_deploy` commit

 These steps assume some `ov_deploy` commit should be pushed to some deployment environment, either `production` or `demo`.